World Sustainable Development Summit: Act4Earth

-The Act4Earth Initiative was launched at WSDS 2022’s valedictory session.
+The Act4Earth Initiative was launched at the valedictory session of the 21st Edition of WSDS.
 As part of the initiative, TERI will engage in research activities that intend to identify and analyze practices with the potential for maximum impact across various sectors and systems while being fairly implementable by government and relevant state actors.
 By reaching out to policymakers, experts, and key stakeholders, the initiative will solicit their input and feedback to come up with policy recommendations aimed at furthering climate action and achieving the Sustainable Development Goals (SDGs).

 Delhi Sustainable Development Summit

 Since 2001, TERI has annually organized the WSDS, earlier known as the Delhi Sustainable Development Summit, an international platform to facilitate the exchange of knowledge on all aspects of sustainable development.
 The event brought together various heads of state and government, thought leaders, policy-makers and members of industry and academia to deliberate on myriad issues.

 The Summit series has emerged as the premier international event on sustainability that focuses on the global future, but with an eye on the actions in the developing world which could bend our common future.